Solera-2012/near-miss-pdx/README.md

 Prototype for data gathering tool for crowd sourcing data on pedestrian and bicycle near mises.

 2 components:
-Data submissiopn, and data visualization.
+Data submission, and data visualization.

+## Data submit:
+A RESTful api will make integrating submission from multiple sources very easy

-Data viz:
+## Data viz:
 a real time ticker that shows on a map